irusha/cs50fp/readme.md

 > * Key = "labels"    Value = "Thriller"

 ### Return values
-This URL will return a JSON that contains the names of the failed files
+This URL will return a JSON that contains the names of the failed files as well as the names and the video ids of the completed videos.

 ### Failed files
 The following conditions will prevent the files from uploading